juliuspleunes4/Cellex/README.md

 - **>95% Specificity** to minimize false positives
 - **<2 Second Inference Time** for real-time clinical workflows

 > **Development Status**: Platform framework complete.
-Model training in progress using 240K+ verified medical images.
+Model training in progress using thousands of verified medical images.

 ## 🏆 Technology Excellence

+> Quick Note: Some of these goals haven't been achieved yet, but we can, with your help!

 ### Advanced AI Architecture
-Our proprietary **CellexNet™** architecture combines:
+Our proprietary **Cellex™** architecture combines:
 - **EfficientNet Foundation** with medical-optimized attention mechanisms
 - **Ensemble Intelligence** leveraging multiple specialized models
 - **Focal Loss Optimization** for rare disease detection